 R&D Payroll Tax Exemption

-The current 80% R&D payroll tax exemption for enterprises that employ researchers with specific degrees requires that researchers must have (at least) a qualifying master degree.
+Prior to the tax reform, the 80% R&D payroll tax exemption for enterprises that employ researchers with specific degrees required that researchers must have (at least) a qualifying master degree.

-The R&D payroll tax exemption is extended, for remuneration paid as of 1/1/2018, to researchers with respectively an academic bachelor or equivalent degree in the eligible master study fields and a professional bachelor or equivalent degree in certain listed study fields.
+The R&D payroll tax exemption has been extended, for remuneration paid as of 1/1/2018, to researchers with respectively an academic bachelor or equivalent degree in the eligible master study fields and a professional bachelor or equivalent degree in certain listed study fields.

-The exemption for bachelors is capped at 40% (an increase to 80% will take place in phase 3).
+The exemption for bachelors is capped at 40% (a further increase to 80% has taken place in phase 3).
 The overall amount of the exemption for researchers with a bachelor degree is limited to 25% of the total amount of the exemption for researchers with a doctor or master degree (doubled to 50% for companies that qualify as SME for the year during which the remuneration is paid).